tesselle/aion/paper.md

   - name: Nicolas Frerebeau
     orcid: 0000-0001-5759-4944
     affiliation: 1
-  - name: Joe Roe
-    orcid: 0000-0002-1011-1244
-    affiliation: 2
 affiliations:
- - name: Archéosciences Bordeaux (UMR 6034 - CNRS, Université Bordeaux Montaigne)
+ - name: UMR 6034 Archéosciences Bordeaux (CNRS, Université Bordeaux Montaigne, Université de Bordeaux, EPHE)
    index: 1
- - name: Institute for Archaeological Sciences, University of Bern
-   index: 2
 date: 7 June 2023
 bibliography: paper.bib
 ---

 # Summary

-Numerous R packages have been developped to describe, analyze, and model temporal data in the context of archaeological studies in the broadest sense.
+Numerous R packages have been developed to describe, analyze, and model temporal data in the context of archaeological studies in the broadest sense.
-These packages encompass various functionalities, including handling radiocarbon data (e.g., 'Bchron' by @R-Bchron or 'rcarbon' by @R-rcarbon), Optically Stimulated Luminescence dating ('Luminescence' by @R-Luminescence), Bayesian chronological modeling ('ArchaeoPhases' by @R-ArchaeoPhases), using paleoenvironmental proxies (e.g., 'shoredate' by @R-shoredate), or other temporal data (e.g., 'kairos' by @R-kairos).
+These packages encompass various functionalities, including handling radiocarbon data (e.g., `Bchron` by @R-Bchron or `rcarbon` by @R-rcarbon), Optically Stimulated Luminescence dating (`Luminescence` by @R-Luminescence), Bayesian chronological modeling (`ArchaeoPhases` by @R-ArchaeoPhases), using paleoenvironmental proxies (e.g., `shoredate` by @R-shoredate), or other temporal data (e.g., `kairos` by @R-kairos).
 This multitude of packages underscores the significance of computational approaches in archaeology [@schmidt2020].
 However, it also presents a major challenge as each package employs its own representation of temporal information.
-Consequently, exchanging data between different packages within the same data workflow becomes even more arduous. 'aion' is designed to provide a consistent framework for representing archaeological time series.
+Consequently, exchanging data between different packages within the same data workflow becomes even more arduous. `aion` is designed to provide a consistent framework for representing archaeological time series.

 # Statement of need

-R ships with a lot of functionality useful for time series, in particular in the base `stats` [@R-stats], or in the `zoo` [@R-zoo] packages.
+R ships with a lot of functionality useful for time series, in particular in the base `stats` [@R-stats], or in the `zoo` [@R-zoo] packages[^1].
 However, these features are not adapted to most archaeological time series.
 Archaeological data is typically collected through field excavations or surveys, resulting in irregularly spaced observation times.
 Although several packages can handle irregular time series, the way they represent dates means